onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

 ### 3.4 Effective tension tensor

-We reuse the TU core normal form for the tension tensor.
+We reuse the TU core normal form for the tension tensor at the level of observable shape only.
 For each `m` in `M_consc` we define

 ```txt
 T_ij(m) = S_i(m) * C_j(m) * DeltaS_qualia(m) * lambda(m) * kappa